cl-tohoku/bert-japanese/README.md

 The pretrained models are distributed under the terms of the [Creative Commons Attribution-ShareAlike 3.0](https://creativecommons.org/licenses/by-sa/3.0/).

-The codes in this repository are distributed under the MIT License.
+The codes in this repository are distributed under the Apache License 2.0.

 ## Related Work